vinyldns/rfcs/text/0000-ptr-correspondence.md

 Finally, when a user _deletes_ the record, they need to make sure to delete both the forward and reverse records in 2 transactions.

-PTR correspondance attempts to make this simple for the user, facilitating the correspondance between A, AAAA and their PTR records.
+PTR correspondence attempts to make this simple for the user, facilitating the correspondence between A, AAAA and their PTR records.

 # Design and Goals
 [design]: #design-and-goals